 Using analytics to improve operations has become critical in healthcare, says Randall Gaboriault, CIO at Christiana Care Health System, which is among the largest healthcare providers in the United States (it ranks 17th in hospital admissions).
 Regulations issued as a result of the Affordable Care Act penalize hospitals with high readmission rates and reward providers that deliver quality care.
 The rules aim to cut costs by changing how healthcare providers get paid; instead of revenue from each procedure, they’ll be held accountable for managing each patient’s health.
 Predictive analytics can help providers uncover factors that put patients at risk and take preventive measures.

-So Gaboriault is revamping Christiana Care’s analytics team.
+So Gaboriault is revamping Christiana Care’s big data analytics team.
 Now, within the organization’s business intelligence/data warehouse group, one team is responsible for technology, training and delivering projects.
 But another team, enterprise analytics, is charged with mining data across functions and business processes.
 Domain experts on this team, who come from the business, collaborate with clinicians and administrators to ask “radical” questions, such as what can be learned about treating cardiac patients by analyzing all the data about them, including information from their primary care doctors.

 All the technology and data expertise is a shared resource.
-Although the analytics capabilities live within IT, the point of it is to empower business users with access to data and support.
+Although the big data analytics capabilities live within IT, the point of it is to empower business users with access to data and support.
 Says Gaboriault: “We’re taking the IT organization out of the middle.”